Upflask/Upflask/README.md

 ## Troubleshooting

 Non-ASCII character issues:
-DON'T USE PYTHON2, USE PYTHON3
+DON'T USE PYTHON2, USE PYTHON3.5

+Any other errors:
+Check to make sure you are using Python 3.5 and not 3.4 or any older version

 Flask module not found:
-pip3 install flask (or sudo)
+pip3.5 install flask (or sudo)

+Import module flask.ext.cache not found:
+pip3.5 install Flask-Cache (or sudo)